billinghamj/uber-test-readme/README.md

 - [`resilient-mailer` Providers](//github.com/billinghamj/resilient-mailer#providers)

-`mailer-service` includes all `resilient-mailer` NPM packages, so you can look in the `node_modules` directory, rather than having to go through all the repos.
+`mailer-service` includes all NPM packages for this project, so you can look in the `node_modules` directory, rather than having to go through all the repos.
 All provider packages are roughly the same.

 ### Websites